 5. Evaluate the effectiveness of pop-ups

 A lot of modern websites use pop-ups to attract extra attention.
-Apart from that, marketers connect chatbots for staying in touch with potential clients.
+Apart from that, marketers connect chatbots to stay in touch with potential clients.
 Some of them even install apps to evaluate the informativeness of pages.
 Well, there are a lot of ways to make a website interactive.

 Unfortunately, tracking dynamic elements is challenging for most heatmaps and applications.
 It’s hard to tell for sure whether they influence conversion and sales growth.